 We expect to see the company triple in size over the next 3-5 years — a goal we have just succeeded in doing over the past four years.
 Now, we are excited to take on this challenge once again and, as always, focus our efforts on hiring quality, not quantity.

-A lot of the time it’s perceived that the only way you'll continue to keep your skills fresh or grow your career is through tenure, but here it’s all about your performance.
+A lot of the time, it’s perceived that the only way you'll continue to keep your skills fresh or grow your career is through tenure, but here it’s all about your performance.
 Even if you only work in a role for just a couple of months but start to exceed expectations and prove to be a go-to resource on your team, you will have opportunities for advancement throughout the entire company.
 We’ve expanded so much that we continue to create new roles and new departments.
-In fact, all of our senior leadership has been from internal promotions, so you're learning from people who have already done it all, too.
+In fact, most of our senior leadership has been from internal promotions, so you're learning from people who have already done it all, too.

 What is the Kaizen philosophy and what does it look like in practice?